regebro/reportingdb/reportingdb.rst

 .. note::

-   So you have a big database, right, and the database is extremely normalized, because it was designed by people who had taken university courses in relational databases, so this means that no data is duplicated anywhere, which gives you a lot of tables, and means you have to make many, many joins.
-Everytime you make a query.

    And you want to make reports.
 Many reports.
 Which office is selling most of the yellow telephones?
 How has shipping costs developed the last few years?
 Are we actually getting new customers in a rate higher than we lose old ones?
-The economics department has many questions.
+People have many questions.

+   So you have a big database, right, and the database is extremely normalized, because it was designed by people who had taken university courses in relational databases.
+So this means that no data is duplicated anywhere, which gives you a lot of tables many that only have a key column and a value column, and means you have to make many, many joins.
+Everytime you make a query.
+And if you make a small mistake, your query will not run in ten seconds, it will take 10 hours.

 ----